Yes. We have a specialist, experienced and dedicated team located on every campus whose purpose it is to make student life better.

 Yes.
 Students can only nominate and be elected to a vacancy on the Student Council on the campus where you are enrolled.
 E.g. if you are enrolled at Mildura, you can only nominate for a position on the Mildura Student Council or if you are a Bundoora student, you can only nominate for a position on the Bundoora Student Council.

-The only exception to this is for international students.
 Every international student is eligible to nominate and be elected to the International Student Council, regardless of which campus you are enrolled at.
 An international student cannot hold a position on more than one Student Council.

 LTSA believes the best Student Council’s (SC) are ones that take full responsibility for their vision, purpose, and performance.
 LTSA does not vote to tickets, nor do we have “teams” going forward for nomination.
 We support every student wishing to make a difference to student life at LTU to have equal opportunity to hold an elected student representative position, hence why students nominate and get elected to a General Student Council Representative vacancy on the campus on which you study.
 By enabling students to form a SC where each has an equal voice to decide their own Executive and key portfolios internally, empowers them to understand their duties as servant leaders and to decide amongst themselves how their SC will provide outstanding student representation to those they have been elected to serve.